Materialious/Materialious/docs/DOCKER.md

       # Look at "Overwriting Materialious defaults" for all the accepted values.
       VITE_DEFAULT_SETTINGS: '{"themeColor": "#2596be","region": "US"}'

+      # Please look at step 7 about enabling this.
+      VITE_DEFAULT_DOWNLOAD_ENABLED: false
 ```

 ### Overwriting Materialious defaults